awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-speke-set-up.md

-# Setting Up SPEKE Encryption Using AWS Elemental MediaConnect<a name="encryption-speke-set-up"></a>
+# Setting up SPEKE encryption using AWS Elemental MediaConnect<a name="encryption-speke-set-up"></a>

 Before you can grant an entitlement that uses SPEKE encryption, you must perform the following steps: